Liverpool on brink of title after beating Crystal Palace 4-0 - WHIZ News

 LIVERPOOL, England (AP) — Liverpool is on the verge of ending its 30-year league title drought after cruising to a 4-0 victory over Crystal Palace on Wednesday with an attacking display that exemplified a dominant campaign.

-Jürgen Klopp’s side can even clinch the Premier League title on Thursday without playing if Manchester City fails to beat Chelsea.
+Jürgen Klopp’s team can even clinch the Premier League title on Thursday without playing if Manchester City fails to beat Chelsea.
 It then plays City, the second-placed defending champion, next Thursday.

+“I’ll watch the game tomorrow night not to prepare a celebration, I’ll watch the game because we play against City a week later,” Klopp said.
+“Whatever happens tomorrow night we have no influence on it, so I’m not too much interested to be honest.”

+All that matters to Klopp is collecting the two points from seven remaining games to clinch the trophy.
+After stuttering in a 0-0 draw with Everton after the restart on Sunday, Liverpool was authoritatively rampant again against Palace.

 Trent Alexander-Arnold curled in a free kick to start the rout against Palace and Mohamed Salah swept in the second before half time from Fabinho’s dinked ball.